Skip to Content

 11. Culture

-When it comes to food, both regions share some commonalities.
-Rice, beans, and corn are staples in many dishes, and there is a strong emphasis on fresh fruits and vegetables.
-However, there are some differences in cuisine between the regions.
+Foods are similar in these regions.
+Rice, beans, and corn are staples in many dishes.
+Fresh fruits and vegetables are also common.
 In Central America, dishes such as pupusas, tamales, and gallo pinto are popular.
 In South America, dishes such as ceviche, empanadas, and asado (barbecue) are more common.

 Winner: There isn’t really a winner here.
 Both regions offer plenty of culture.
-The cultures of Central and South America are also similar in many ways.

 12. Adventure